xkitz7/knu/doc/mach_ipc/guard_exceptions.md

 ### `kGUARD_EXC_INVALID_NOTIFICATION_REQ` 0x00000041

 - **ReportCrash Name**: INVALID\_NOTIFICATION\_REQ,
-- **Target meaning**: IOT_ port type that you are trying to arm the notification on
+- **Target meaning**: IOT_ port type that you are trying to  the notification on
 - **Payload meaning**: The type of notification you were registering for

-This exception is thrown when a process is trying to arm a notification on a port type that disallows such requests.
+This exception is thrown when a process is trying to  a notification on a port type that disallows such requests.